DuncanMcPherson/vectra-vm/README.md

 ## License

-Please refer to the repository for license information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Changelog